 Many factors influence how much time a workers’ compensation case takes.
 Some of these relate to the injury itself; complicated injuries that take a long time to heal or to determine the extent of permanent damage will take longer, as will cases with unusual injuries or those that are difficult to value.
 Other factors also extend the time it takes for resolution, such as whether an injured worker hires a lawyer, whether the worker tries to negotiate a better settlement than the insurer offers, and whether the worker uses the administrative process to file a contested case and/or an appeal.

 Although it may take longer to resolve your case if you hire an attorney, negotiate for a better settlement, and possibly file a contested case, these actions may help you recover fairer compensation for your injuries.
 At a minimum, it’s a good idea to consult with an experienced workers’ compensation attorney to help you evaluate whether your carrier’s settlement offer is fair and reasonable.

-Platt Law Firm has the experience and skill to help you understand your rights to workers’ comp benefits, evaluate your settlement, and negotiate for just compensation for your Iowa workplace injuries.
+Platt Law Firm has the experience Iowa workers compensation Attorney and skill to help you understand your rights to workers’ comp benefits, evaluate your settlement, and negotiate for just compensation for your Des Moines and Urbandale, IA workplace injuries.
 Contact us today to schedule a consultation.